Vladimir Lidin: Biography

 After Russia's entry into World War II, Lidin worked as a war reporter for the Russian daily Izvestia between 1941 and 1942, documenting the first year of the German invasion in a collection of essays published under the name Winter of 1941.
-During this time he also wrote an essay titled "Talnoe", about the extermination of Jews by the Nazi Army in the Ukraine, that was included in The Black Book: The Nazi Crime Against the Jewish People, a collection of testimonies and first-hand accounts of the perpetuation of the Holocaust, which was used as evidence during the Nuremberg Trials, but was never published in the Soviet Union.
+During this time he also wrote an essay titled "Talnoe", about the extermination of Jews by the Nazi Army in Ukraine, that was included in The Black Book: The Nazi Crime Against the Jewish People, a collection of testimonies and first-hand accounts of the perpetuation of the Holocaust, which was used as evidence during the Nuremberg Trials, but was never published in the Soviet Union.

 Joseph Stalin's displeasure with one of his reportages made Lidin fall out of favour with the Soviet authorities.
 He was demoted to a position at a regional military newspaper and between 1943 and 1946 there he had no works published, a significant gap in his otherwise prolific and constant output.
 It wasn't until the late 1940s that he was once again able to publish his work.
 Other than earlier writings who were only now published – most importantly, the novel Exile, dealing with the first two years of the Nazi invasion, written in 1942 and published in 1947 – his writings wore mostly conformist.
 After the death of Stalin, he was offered a string of prominent positions in the Union of Soviet Writers and taught at the Maxim Gorky Literature Institute.
 In 1957 he published the literary memoir People and Meetings.
 He continued to write and publish for the rest of his life.

 He died in 1979, in Moscow at the age of 85.
 Renewed interest for his work in the post-Soviet era lead to his unpublished notebooks from the 1970s being published in 1991.